Legally, you don’t need to have life insurance to take out a mortgage. However, this doesn’t mean you should ignore the idea altogether.

 There are three different types of term life insurance: level term insurance, decreasing term insurance and increasing term insurance.

 A level term policy will pay out the same amount of benefit throughout the entire term.
 In contrast, with a decreasing term policy, the potential pay-out will reduce over time, to match the outstanding balance left on your mortgage.
 Finally, with an increasing term policy, the pay-out will rise over time to stay in line with the cost of living, but so will the necessary payments.
 If budget is a concern in the early days then this could be a solution to still provide you with cover.

 Life insurance only covers the worst-case scenario, so wouldn’t provide a pay-out if you became critically ill or seriously injured.
 You do have other options, however.
 Income protection insurance will provide regular payments if you’re unable to work due to illness or injury, while critical illness insurance will provide a lump sum payment if you’re diagnosed with a serious illness.

 Alternatively, Mortgage Payment Protection Insurance (MPPI) covers the cost of your mortgage repayments if you become unemployed, including as a result of an accident or illness.
 Most MPPI policies only cover your mortgage costs for up to a year and are pre-capped at a fixed value or percentage of your salary.
 However, these policies are tax free and unlikely to affect any state benefits you might receive, and can relieve some financial pressure during an already stressful time.

-If you’re reviewing your mortgage requirements take a look at our range of mortgages, or check out our mortgage calculator to work out how much your monthly mortgage repayments would be.
+If you’re reviewing your mortgage requirements take a look at our range of mortgages.

 The content published on this website is intended to provide information only.
 The reader should seek advice from experts on the subject matter and independently verify the accuracy and relevance of any information provided here before relying upon it or using it for any reason.
 You can view our terms and conditions here.